aregsar/aregsarblog/blog/2019/installing-php-on-macos-redux/index.md

 ## Conclusion

-In this article I listed the steps to take to install the Homebrew package manager for the macOS followed by the steps to install PHP using the Homebrew.
+In this article I listed the steps to take to install the Homebrew package manager for the macOS followed by the steps to install PHP using Homebrew.

-In addition I detailed how to install PHP extensions and how the php-fpm Fast CGI process manager is activated.
+In addition I detailed how to install PHP extensions and how the php-fpm FastCGI process manager is activated.

 Finally I detailed the installation locations for PHP binaries and configuration files.